mbaraa/mbaraa.com/files/blogs/learn-docker-by-dockerizing-a-springboot-sveltekit-mariadb-and-keycloak-app.md

   db-data:
 ```

-As usual, build and run and you should see some results.
+As usual, build and run, and you should see some results.

 And now we're done.